-Now I’m gay, as gay as a person can be, I imagine, I mean I had no doubts whatsoever, but I was also 16 years old and someone other than me was doing what only I’d done before.
+Now I’m gay, as gay as a person can be, I imagine.
+What I mean is, I had no doubts whatsoever, but I was also 16 years old and someone other than me was doing what only I’d done before.
 I responded.
-It felt really good, and my body responded.
+It felt really good, actually, and my body responded.
 The more it grew, the more excited she became.
 Fairly quickly, she’d peeled down my briefs and I was sticking up straight in the air.
 She looked at it, back and me with a lascivious look of anticipation on her face, then back at it again.
 She stroked it a couple times, slowly, feeling all of it.
 She made a sound in the back of her throat I’d never heard before.

 She was undressed by now.
 Naked.
 In the back seat with me.
 She was looking in my eyes, probably wanting to see lust there as I checked out her hot bod.
 Except her hot bod just looked like a sort of skinny naked girl to me, and wasn’t particularly exciting.
 She posed for a minute, letting me look, then looked down at me again.
 I wasn’t engorged any longer.
 I was still a little plump, but that was it.
 She reached down and began stroking it again, and again it felt good, but my head was full of thoughts now that seemed to be interfering with the fullness of her purpose.